© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Penclawdd Sea Dock and Canal is a scheduled monument protected by Cadw under reference GM398.
 View the official record →

-Penclawdd Sea Dock and Canal is a Post Medieval and Modern maritime structure located in the parish of Penclawdd in Glamorgan, Wales.
+Penclawdd Sea Dock and Canal is a post-medieval maritime installation located in Gower, Swansea, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM398.

 Penclawdd Sea Dock and Canal dates from the post medieval/modern period, and is classified as a dockyard.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Penclawdd Sea Dock and Canal is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM398.